In this knowledge base article, we are going to discuss one of the most amazing features of Rank Math, the Role Manager.

 Conclusion

-We hope that you understand how to use the Role Manager feature in Rank Math and how it can make your life easier.
+We hope you understand how to use the Role Manager feature in Rank Math and how it can make your life easier.
 We believe using the Role Manager is easy, but if you face any troubles while setting it up, feel free to contact the support team.
 They are available 24x7x365 and will help you out with any issue that you might face.

 Still need help?